Post modified on

 I want to have several ads for each category

 I want to as few campaigns in PPC Bee as possible.
 However, I want to have different ads for each category.
 As I said earlier, it can get messy with more ads.
-The reason is that the ad templates sorting in PPC Bee is only via creation date.
+The reason is that the ad templates sorting is only via the creation date in PPC Bee.
 So think ahead.
 You can create some ad text branches and pause them.
 Just to have it structured.
 Once you want to run the test – just rewrite it the enable the ad.

-Because if something wrong happen and you might need have different ads for special products, just define the product in Mergado and create one new ad branch in PPC Bee.
+Because if something wrong happens and you might need to have different ads for special products, just define the product in Mergado and create one new ad branch in PPC Bee.
 No manual exclusion.
 Everything done in less than 15 minutes.

 Temporary ad generator